Product attributes are key to getting your brand noticed in the increasingly crowded ecommerce marketplace.

 2. Marketing Claims

-Making claims about attributes has to be real, though.
-False claims or statements modified to twist attributes can cause marketing problems.
-Dishonest or weak claims can reduce brand loyalty and statement believability.
-It may capture a consumer’s interest once, but if the attribute claim is false and the product does not live up to it, then loyalty and repeat business is lost, and poor reviews will hinder the market growth.
+However, it’s important to be aware that false claims, or statements modified to twist attributes, can cause marketing problems.
+A dishonest or weak claim can devalue your product and brand.
+It may capture a consumer’s interest once but, if the attribute claim is false and the product does not live up to expectations, then loyalty and repeat business is lost and you’ll miss out on positive reviews.

-Using a laboratory or other ways to verify and support marketing claims will help avoid the problem of misidentifying product attributes and strengths.
-Consumers will find your products through solid marketing claims and become return customers when those claims are personally verified.
+Extensive testing to verify and support marketing claims will help avoid the problem of misidentifying product attributes and strengths.
+Consumers will find your products through solid marketing claims and become return customers when those claims are verified through a great experience.

 3. Innovative Attributes

 There are some products and services in the marketplace that have been around for generations.
 Items like laundry or cleaning products are perfect examples.
-However, if your company wants to stay ahead of the regular market brands, then coming up with innovative changes can help reinvigorate sales.
-Innovative attributes can recapture the customer’s attention and generate new brand loyalty.
-Assessing your product on a regular basis and using digital analytics can help marketers assess and analyze what customers like, want, and need on a fundamental level.
+However, if your company wants to stay ahead of the regular market brands then developing new innovations can help reinvigorate sales .

-While a tangible color attribute or size attribute can be important in triggering a customer purchase, a more important attribute will be found in a product’s proven safety track record.
+While color or size attributes can be important in triggering a customer purchase, another important tangible attribute is a product’s proven safety credentials.
 This is not a variant that should be ignored as consumers place a high value on products that are trustworthy and safe to use.

 Examples of verification-related attributes are:

-Catching product and service issues before a product hits the market means fewer problematic reviews and reduces the chance of product recalls.
-Safety attributes will help consumers find your products and feel good about buying them.
+Catching product and service issues before a product hits the market also means fewer negative reviews and reduces the chance of product recalls.
+Verified safety attributes will help consumers find your products and feel good about buying them.

 List of Product Attributes